 These situations require conscious decisions.
 A minimalist approach will not solve all of your predicaments, but it will streamline the decision-making process.

-A good starting point is to make a list of priorities in each of the aforementioned domains.
+A good starting point is to make a list of priorities in each area.

 When facing a choice, determine what decision would respect your priorities most.
-This will scale down the options and also remove a lot of guilt.
+The assessment will scale down the options and also remove a lot of guilt.

 2. Trends are temporary, timelessness is the way to go

-Trends are by definition impermanent and constantly changing.
+Trends are – by definition – impermanent and always changing.

-As an example, brightly colored, oversized t-shirts became a major thing in the last 2 years.
-Fast forward to the beginning of 2020 and the trend is all but dead.
+As an example, brightly colored, oversized t-shirts became a thing in the last two years.
+Fast forward to the beginning of 2020, and the trend is all but dead.

 Always keeping up with trends is a major trap because the pursuit will never end and empty your wallet in the process.
 Minimalism focuses on timelessness.

-When picking a basic wardrobe, the emphasis should lie on quality and durability, not instant trendiness.
+When picking the basics of your wardrobe, the emphasis should lie on quality and durability, not instant trendiness.

-This conscience for longevity can be extended to other types of consumer goods.
-By owning a few, high-quality, long-lasting items, you don’t have to worry about changing all the time.
-This will save you some major headaches as well as lots of dollars in the long haul.
+You can extend this conscience for longevity to other types of consumer goods.
+By owning a few high-quality, long-lasting items, you won’t have to worry about changing all the time.
+Better still, it will save you some headaches as well as lots of dollars in the long haul.

-For example, If you live in a temperate climate with 4 seasons, you don’t need 5 different winter jackets because different styles and trends hit the stores every year.
+For example, If you live in a temperate climate with four seasons, you don’t need five winter jackets as a result of new styles and trends hitting the stores every year.
 Buy a timeless, high-quality winter jacket today, and you won’t have to worry about coat trends in the next ten years.

-Whilst it’s true that many modern-day minimalists enjoy blank, decluttered interiors, the idea is not to scale down but to consume intentionally.
+Many modern-day minimalists indeed enjoy blank, decluttered interiors, but the idea is not to scale down.
+The aim is to consume intentionally.

 In this context, it doesn’t matter what you buy.
 It matters why you buy it.
-A certain thought process is employed to determine whether a purchase makes sense or not.
+You employ a specific thought process to determine whether a purchase makes sense or not.

 There are many ways to adopt a minimalist mindset when it comes to buying habits.
 The point is to develop a personal spending evaluation system.